target/XCBBuildServiceProxy/Docs/UPDATING.md

 ## Xcode Debugger

-To debug `BazelXCBBuildService` while it is being used by Xcode, you will need to have two versions of Xcode running.
+To debug `BazelXCBBuildService` while it is being used by Xcode, you will need to have two instances of Xcode running:

 1. "Main" Xcode: An instance of Xcode that uses our XCBBuildServiceProxy.
 This version will be used to build and run your app.
 1. "Debugging" Xcode: An instance of Xcode that uses the original XCBBuildService shipped with Xcode.
 This version will be used to debug the "main" instance of Xcode.